Process and Benefits

 The service is delivered by state governments using well-trained professional staff.
 Most consultations take place on-site, though limited services away from the worksite are available.

 Primarily targeted for smaller businesses, this safety and health consultation program is completely separate from the OSHA inspection effort.
 In addition, no citations are issued or penalties proposed.

 It's confidential, too.
 Your name, your firm's name, and any information you provide about your workplace, plus any unsafe or unhealthful working conditions that the consultant uncovers, will not be reported routinely to the OSHA inspection staff.

 Your only obligation will be to correct serious job safety and health hazards -- a commitment which you are expected to make prior to the actual visit and carry out in a timely manner.

-An effective workplace injury and illness prevention program at your worksite(s) will enable you to:
+An effective workplace safety and health programs at your worksite(s) will enable you to:

 - Recognize and remove hazards from your workplace.

 - Protect your workers from injury and illness.